cmholton/QwickSound/README.md

 ### Known Issues

 There are no known issues with the SpryAudio code.
-However, there are two issues that have been encountered when using the JAAD library:
+However, there are two issues that have been encountered when using the JAAD library with SpryAudio:

 * JAAD library issue #1 - JAAD does not seem to like all AAC files, at least when it is used as a Java Sound SPI as it is here with SpryAudio.